Doodihealz/MythicPlus/README.md

 Rewards scale with performance and are tracked in a persistent rating system.
 Deaths during Mythic runs reduce rating slightly based on tier.

+### Rating System Explained
+The script includes a scoring system that tracks each character’s Mythic Rating.
+This system is stored in the database and updates automatically.

+- **Starting Rating:** 0
+- **Rating Cap:** 2000
+- **Gains:**
+  - Tier 1 Completion: +20
+  - Tier 2 Completion: +40
+  - Tier 3 Completion: +60
+- **Losses (on death):**
+  - Tier 1: -3 per death
+  - Tier 2: -6 per death
+  - Tier 3: -9 per death

+Reaching certain rating thresholds grants access to tiered rewards.
+The player's rating is displayed when they insert a keystone and after completing a run.

 ### Other Features
 - Buffs all mobs dynamically based on the affix combo
 - Final boss kill ends Mythic mode cleanly
 - Prevents re-use of keystone until dungeon is reset
 - Server-only logic (no client addons or AIO needed)
 - Easily extendable system for adding more affixes or rewards
+- Optional global login announcement for the weekly affixes

 ## Setup Instructions

 ### SQL Setup
 - Run `KeystoneItems.sql` to install the updated 3-tier keystones.
+- Run `Character_Mythic_score.sql` on your **character database** to create the table needed for rating tracking.
 - **Important:** Delete any old keystone item entries as they are no longer used.

 ### Lua Setup